ya-kay/paperless-cash-system/README.md

 # paperless-cash-system

 This Application is a cash-system for iOS (and Android not done right now).
-It loads the products from a database and can handle manual inputs, which are not stored in the database.
-It creates a pdf receipt and loads it after paying on a node-server.
+It loads the products from a database for short-cut-products.
+It creates a pdf receipt and after paying the receipt will be loaded on a node-server.
 The node-server generates a qr-code of the link and shows in automatically in the browser for the next 15 secs.
 The link behind the qrcode can just used one time.
 (Also will be added a expiration datetime of one minute after creating)

 - [X] a python mobile app with https://github.com/kivy/kivy
 - [X] a own written cash system